littlecloud1/SPark/README.md

 The project contains three different part of codes

-1. RPI

-car sensor
+1. RPI:car sensor

-2. backend

-define the database and AJAX API
+2. backend:define the database and AJAX API

-3. frontend
+3. frontend:webpage

-webpage